Embedding Apex into Apps

 is the specification to load and from

 is the specification performing the import.
-The Apex CLI installs importable definitions in ~/.apex/definitions
+The apex

 your implementation could load them from alternate locations.